dannyjanani/BattleOfTheBands/README.md

 * Audio Shield for each group member.
 * Teensy3 Audio Shield
 * Additional materials such as sensors, protoshields, or other components have to be purchased by the team.
+* A Four-Chord song was selected from https://en.wikipedia.org/wiki/List_of_songs_containing_the_I–V–vi–IV_progression.
-* Max Budget: $20 per team member.
+* Max Budget: $20 per instrument directly from Arduino.

-## Restrictions

-* Cannot play the song from the audio file directly
-* Song cannot contain inappropriate lyrics
-* No mosh pits
-* No crowd surfing
+  * Guitar BOM: Breadboard, 1x4 Keypad, an Accelerometer.
+  * Piano BOM: Breadboard, 1x4 Keypad
+  * Drums BOM: Breadboard, 2 Accelerometers.